 Chimney stacks

 Repair category 2

-Notes Weather and damaged render noted.
+Notes Weathered and damaged render noted.
 Ongoing maintenance and repair should be anticipated.

-Roofing including roof space Repair category 2 Notes Slates noted within the gutters.
-Our inspection of the roof is limited due to the lie of the land and is of an age and style where a degree of regular and ongoing maintenance and repair should be anticipated and budgeted for.
-Valley guttering should be regularly cleared to prevent a build up of debris.
+Roofing including roof space

+Repair category 2

+Notes A number of loose and broken roof slates and components were visible.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+Our inspection of the roof was limited due to the lie of the land however is of an age and style where a degree of regular maintenance should be anticipated and budgeted for.

+1F4_110 GORGIE ROAD_GORGIE •

 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

-Rainwater fittings Repair category 2 Notes Corrosion and vegetation noted to rainwater goods.
+Rainwater fittings Repair category 2 Notes Corrosion and leakage noted to rainwater goods.
 Ongoing maintenance and repair should be anticipated.
+Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.
+Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

+Main walls

-Main walls Repair category 2 Notes Sections of weathered and damaged stonework and defective pointing noted.
+Repair category 2

+Notes Weathered and damaged masonry noted.
 Ongoing maintenance and repair should be anticipated.
-Vegetation noted to the main walls.
-It is recommended that this be removed in accordance with good maintenance practice.
+Vegetation noted to the sections of the walls, it is recommended this be removed in accordance with good maintenance practice.

 Windows, external doors and joinery

-Repair category 1
+Repair category 2

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.A precautionary check of all windows and doors is always recommended prior to purchase.
+Within the limitations of our inspection, no significant defects were noted.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+A precautionary check of all windows and doors is always recommended prior to purchase.